alex3robertson-psycdalex/Another-discreet-Proof/README.md

 Amplitudes dampen (real decay), but phases oscillate eternally.
 Willans’ prime gaps encode these persistent beats, surviving theoretical heat death, as per A4.

 Conclusion:
 Willans’ formula serves as a non-analytic oracle, empirically anchoring the axioms.
-The spine at $1/2$is not conjectural but inevitable, as any deviation fractures the prime count.
+The spine at 1/2 is not conjectural but inevitable, as any deviation fractures the prime count.
 End.